DoubleNemesis/DoubleNemesis/README.md

 ### Hey👋
 I'm Tom Chant, a teacher at [Scrimba.com](https://scrimba.com/).
-I come from Exeter, in Devon, UK 🏝️
+I come from the city of Exeter, in Devon, UK 🏝️

 🖥️ My stack is...
 -